 By continuing to browse our site, you agree to our Cookie Policy.
 For information visit here.
 I agree

-S Tier Meaning | What does S-tier stand for?
+S Tier Meaning | What does S Ranking stand for?

 You'll notice that the default text on tier list for LOL, Smash Bros. or other games has 'S' on as the label of the top or first row.
 That has lead to numerous questions around "what does the S on tier lists stand for?"